metaleap/go-machines/fpcorelang91/readme.md

 Lexing + parsing is from scratch, not 'by the book'.
 But the book was followed closely to fully implement these graph-reduction machines:

-- **Template Instantiation Machine:** simpler compilation, sub-optimal execution
+- **Template Instantiation Machine:** evaluation by graph-building and traversal/reduction, no compilation phase
-    > _has a bug or 2 left in it for more intricate definitions/expressions: moved on to the cooler stuff before they could be addressed_
+    > _incomplete, lacking arithmetic, conditionals, and constructors, but the prelude defs work: moved on to the cooler stuff before completion_
-- **G-Machine:** trickier compilation, better execution
+- **G-Machine:** somewhat involved compilation to (essentially) byte-code, better execution

 Machines still to be implemented: